The TopFlavor scheme in the context of $W'$ searches at LHC: Method and results

 The black lines represent the most recent exclusion limits obtained by the CMS Collaboration~\cite{Sirunyan:2017vkm, Sirunyan_2019} in the context of the W$^\prime$ boson searches in those two decay channels.
 Those plots showcase the portion of the phase space allowed in the TF model is still not excluded by direct searches.
 The top-left panel of Fig.~\ref{13 TeV} in particular shows that only values of the $\text{W}^\prime$ mass below 1.6 TeV are excluded in the $\tau\nu$ channels for any value of $\theta^\prime$.
 Larger values of the mass are possible, with a production cross section times branching fraction of order of magnitude 1 fb, i.e. below the data upper limit.
-For the $tb$ decay channel, the bottom-left panel shows that a large portion of the phase space is still available, as values of $M_\text{W}^\prime$ between 2.2 and 4 TeV are excluded only on for cross sections times branching ratio above order of 10 fb.
-It is also noteworthy that in the allowed region corresponds the total decay width $\Gamma_{\text{Tot}}$ can assume values up to 25 $\%$ of the particle mass, which can result in differences in the observable quantities used in physics analyses.
+For the $tb$ decay channel, the bottom-left panel shows that a large portion of the phase space is still available, as values of $M_{\text{W}^\prime}$ between 2.2 and 4 TeV are excluded only on for cross sections times branching ratio above order of 10 fb.
+It is also noteworthy that in the allowed region corresponds the total decay width $\Gamma_{\text{Tot}}$ can assume values up to 36\% of the particle mass, which can result in differences in the observable quantities used in physics analyses.

-The increase of the centre-of-mass energy at the LHC collider to 14 TeV would increase the production cross sections by a factor $~1.1$.
+The increase of the centre-of-mass energy at the LHC collider to 14 TeV would increase the production cross sections by a factor $1.1$.

-Before conclusions we would like to comment on the recent measurement of the muon magnetic anomaly $g-2$~\cite{Abi:2021gix}, exhibiting a discrepancy with the expected theoretical value at a significance level of $4.2$ standard deviations.
+Before conclusions we would like to comment on the recent measurement of the muon magnetic anomaly $g-2$~\cite{Abi:2021gix}, exhibiting a discrepancy with the expected theoretical value at a significance level of $4.2$ standard deviations\footnote{It is important to stress out that this deviation is not present if one consider the lattice QCD computation, as shown for instance in Ref.\,\cite{borsanyi2020leading}}.
 From Ref.~\cite{Biggio_2016} one can infer that new physics contributions to $\Delta a_\mu$ in the TF scheme are suppressed for masses of the order of TeV and above.